Science

 Topics in Engineering and Design

 Topics in Engineering and Design is a full-year course for boys who wish to explore further and apply their skills in mathematics, science, and art to authentic problems with global significance.
 Boys develop a framework for analytical problem solving and decision making through a series of directed challenges in a range of engineering fields.
-They learn basic principles of mechanical and electrical design, then extend these principles and techniques of analysis to more complex human and environmental systems.
+Building from prior knowledge in chemistry and physics, they learn basic principles of mechanical and electrical design, then extend these principles and techniques of analysis to more complex human and environmental systems.
 Throughout this process, boys discover the meaning of “engineering” and develop senses of personal and professional responsibility for their communities and the complex systems in which they operate.
 Students frequently collaborate on short- and long-term projects, actively using technology and research to solve unique problems.
-The course is available to boys in Class I. Class II boys must secure permission of the instructor and take either Chemistry or Honors Chemistry simultaneously.
+The course is available to boys in Class I. Class II boys must secure permission from the instructor and take either Chemistry or Honors Chemistry simultaneously.